DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-patrickramos/README.md

 - I learned the importance of Summation which is basically providing the equation for a pattern.
 - I also learned the function of Recursive and its algorithm.

+##Week 5:

+- This week we continued the discussion about summation and recursion.
+I learned different problems involving logic behind some basic principles of recursive, series, factorial and others.
+- Geometric Series, Power Series are important lessons that are taught.
+- It is also introduced the use of Hoare Triple in which there are 3 main parts.
+There is an initial assertion then the program segment and lastly the final assertion.

+##Week 6:

+- I learned about sets and its definition.
+- I also learned common misconceptions about sets and some of its equality equations.
+- Functions are also introduced in this week.
+  - One-to-one Function (Injective)
+  - Onto Function (Surjective)
+  - One-to-one Correspondence (Bijection)